 The L.A.
 County Department of Public Health had recommended reducing alcohol advertising in public spaces and in areas commonly seen by minors as a way to help discourage underage drinking.
-Over the past few years UCLA, Rand Corp., Center on Alcohol Marketing and Youth, Dr. Jonathan Fielding, Alcohol Justice, and the L.A.
-Department of Public Health submitted clear and compelling evidence that alcohol advertising on city owned property encourages youth alcohol consumption, which leads to harm.
+Over the past few years UCLA, Rand Corp., Center for Alcohol Marketing to Youth, & Dr. Jonathan Fielding submitted clear and compelling evidence that alcohol advertising on city owned property encourages youth alcohol consumption, which leads to harm.

-"This ordinance says YES, we can do our part to limit underage consumption of alcohol and the problems associated with alcohol use," stated Councilmember Koretz, co-author of the measure.
+"This ordinance say YES, we can do our part to limit underage consumption of alcohol and the problems associated with alcohol use," stated Councilmember Koretz, co-author of the measure.
 "I want to thank everyone involved...but first and foremost, I thank the people of the communities of Los Angeles for speaking up so caringly and powerfully, as is clear from the sterling efforts of the Coalition to Ban Alcohol Ads on Public Property in Los Angeles and Alcohol Justice."